Luosanj/CelLink/docs/source/Installation.rst

 Source code of CelLink package is available at https://github.com/liu-bioinfo-lab/CelLink.

-CelLink can be installed from from Pypi:
+CelLink can be installed from from PyPI:

 .. code-block:: console